Benchmarking weak randomness in Quantum and Natural Sources: Motivation and main results

 \section{Motivation and main results}

-Since neither uniformity nor privacy of a given source of randomness can be proven, it always has to be \textit{assumed} that a given source of randomness is weakly secure.
+Since neither uniformity nor privacy of a given source of randomness can be proven, it always has to be \textit{assumed} that a given source of randomness is weak random source.
 However, further, one needs to attribute some parameter---a real number, which gives us an estimate of to what extent a given source is random.
 As it was stated in \cite{PirandolaEtAl2020}:\\ \textit{``Whether a string is random or not is ultimately not a property of the string itself, but on how it is generated''}.
 For this reason, the way to attribute the physical parameter that reports the quality of the randomness should be the same for all bit-strings of the same length, under the assumption that it is generated by some SV source.
 The first attempt to attribute the quality parameter to the supposed-to-be SV source was made in \cite{HeartSV}, however, in a heuristic manner and modeling a post-processed human's heartbeat.

 In what follows, we provide natural axioms that such attributed $\epsilon$ should satisfy, providing several other definitions of $\epsilon$ that satisfy the axioms.
 We also provide software that computes their value.
-Using this software, we further compute the value of $\epsilon$ modeling the Earth vibration (local and global separately) as the $\epsilon$-Santha Vazirani source.
+Using this software, we further compute the value of $\epsilon$ modeling the Earth vibration (local and global separately) as the $\epsilon$-SV source.
 The results are promising since there exist quantum-proof extractors that could further amplify the privacy of this particular source of randomness.

-Our choice of weakly random bits has an important feature: it is practically impossible for a manufacturer to correlate an amplifying device with the values of the bits to profound seismic events.
+Our choice of weak random source has an important feature: it is practically impossible for a manufacturer to correlate an amplifying device with the values of the bits to profound seismic events.
 This fact is essential, as otherwise attacks on devices are known, and there does not exist a complete countermeasure against such attacks \cite{Wojewodka2017}.

-It is worth emphasizing that, in addition to theoretical and numerical results, we have delivered an open-source software for estimating the privacy of a weakly random source modeled as the Santha-Vazirani source.
+It is worth emphasizing that, in addition to theoretical and numerical results, we have delivered an open-source software for estimating the privacy of a weak random source modeled as the SV source.
 We denote our software as SVTest and provide its description in the latter part of the paper (see Section \ref{sec:svtest}).